kkau201/kkau201/README.md

 ### Kia Orana! 👋
-My name is Kayla and I am a fourth year student, in my penultamate year, speacialising in Software Engineering at The University of Auckland.
+My name is Kayla and I am a fourth year student speacialising in Software Engineering at The University of Auckland.

 - ⚡ I am interested in front-end deveopment, web development and UX research.
 - 🔭 I am currently working on Android app development.
-- 🌱 I’m currently learning ReactJs.
+- 🌱 I’m currently learning ReactJs, Flutter and Machine Learning.
 - 📫 How to reach me: kaylak106@hotmail.co.nz | LinkedIn: https://www.linkedin.com/in/kayla-kautai
 - 👩‍💼 Portfolio: https://kaylakautai.portfoliobox.net/